LeCadavrExquis/Dokumed/PROJECT_app.md

 - `MedicalRecordListScreen`: Screen for viewing and filtering records
 - `StatisticsScreen`: Screen for viewing statistics and insights
 - `StatisticsChart`: Component for rendering different chart types
-- `ProfileScreen`: Screen for displaying user profile information and providing navigation to `ProfileEditScreen`, `MedicationReminderScreen`, and `CloudSyncScreen`.
+- `SettingsScreen`: Screen for displaying user profile information and providing navigation to `ProfileEditScreen`, `MedicationReminderScreen`, and `CloudSyncScreen`.
+(Renamed from ProfileScreen)
 - `ProfileEditScreen`: Screen for editing general user profile information (New).
 - `MedicationReminderScreen`: Screen for managing medication reminder settings (New).
 - `CloudSyncScreen`: Screen for managing WebDAV cloud synchronization settings (New).
 - `PinScreen`: Screen for PIN authentication.
 - `OnboardingScreen`: Multi-step screen for first-time user setup (New).
+- `ProfileSummaryWidget.kt`: In-app Composable widget displaying a summary of profile information.
+Takes `ProfileUIState` as a parameter.
+- `ProfileGlanceWidget.kt`: Android Home Screen widget (Glance API) displaying a summary of profile information.
+Fetches data via `ProfileRepository` (injected by Koin).
+- `ProfileGlanceWidgetReceiver.kt`: The `AppWidgetReceiver` for the `ProfileGlanceWidget`.
+- `PanicGlanceWidget.kt`: Android Home Screen widget (Glance API) for the panic button functionality.
+- `PanicGlanceWidgetReceiver.kt`: The `AppWidgetReceiver` for the `PanicGlanceWidget`.
+- `PanicHandlerActivity.kt`: Transparent activity to handle permissions and execute actions (SMS, call) for the `PanicGlanceWidget`.
+- `PanicWidgetConfigureActivity.kt`: Configuration activity for the `PanicGlanceWidget`.
+(Renamed from `PanicButtonWidgetProvider.kt`)
+- `ProfileWidgetUpdateWorker.kt`: A `CoroutineWorker` that updates the `ProfileGlanceWidget` when profile data is changed within the app.
+Enqueued by `ProfileViewModel`.

 ## Non-functional Requirements
 - **Performance**: The app should handle hundreds of medical records without performance degradation